Gaspar-Cdv/discord-wow-bot/README.md

 Copy `src/config/config.json.tpl` and rename it to `config.json`.
 Set it with the correct values (find them on Discord API).

 Copy `src/config/characters.json.tpl` and rename it to `characters.json`.
-It will be used for jobs to get data about these characters.
+It will be used for some commands to get data about these characters.

+Copy `src/config/realms.json.tpl` and rename it to `realms.json`.
+It will be used for some subcommands to choose for which realm you want to execute the command.

 ## Run